 The above itinerary is a SAMPLE itinerary.
 Other attractions and activities can be substituted based on your preferences and the current seasonality to create a unique itinerary for your next visit.

 Restaurant Suggestions – Haywood County is home to such a wide range of locally owned and operated restaurants that we couldn’t just pick a few!
-From casual, down-home eateries to gourmet, fine-dining and everything in between, we have it all here Haywood.
+From casual, down-home eateries to gourmet, fine dining and everything in between, we have it all here in Haywood.
 For a full listing and more information, visit our Dining Page.